ducquando/learn-swift/README.md

 var user = name    // initialize user with name, whose value is "Do Duc Quan"
 ```

-For Tuple, you must have equal number of values on both sides.
+For Tuple, you must have an equal number of values on both sides.
 For example:
 ```swift
 // Example of a Tuple constant assignment